Add Buildings and Sensors¶

 val - 1.5

-Function Parameters in YAML form: For the more sophisticated uses of Transform Expressions and calculated-fields, extra information is sometimes needed and is entered here.
+Function Parameters in YAML form: For the more sophisticated uses of Transform Expressions and Calculated Fields, extra information is sometimes needed and is entered here.
 Refer to those documents for more information.
 For simple sensors, this input should be left blank.

-Calculation order: This input is used with calculated-fields and affects which calculations are done first.
+Calculation order: This input is used with Calculated Fields and affects which calculations are done first.
 For normal sensors or calculated fields where calculation order does not matter, the default value of 0 should be used.

 Formatting Function Name: Sensors always report their values as numbers.
 Sometimes these numbers really represent a state that is better displayed as a word or phrase.
 For example, the alarm contacts on a Boiler will report a value of 1 when the Boiler has alarmed or gone off line and will report a 0 when the boiler is functioning properly.
 It is more informative to see those values as “Alarm” and “OK”.
 This input can be used to provide this formatting.
 There are number of functions available to convert reported values into more readable phrases.
 Some of the most commonly used ones are:

-Converts a 0 from the sensor to
+• ``occupied_formatter``: To be used with occupancy sensors.
+Converts a 0 from the sensor to Vacant and a 1 to Occupied

-- There are a number of special status codes reported by the Burnham Alpine Boilers and the AERCO boilers, which are monitored by the Mini-Monitor setups.
+• There are a number of special status codes reported by the Burnham Alpine Boilers and the AERCO boilers, which are monitored by the Mini-Monitor setups.
 These status codes have special formatting functions that are described in the Mini-Monitor documentation.

 Once these key inputs have been filled out for the Sensor, you can associate the sensor with a Building (or multiple buildings).
 To do this, you use the inputs that appear just below those described above: